Taking A Road Trip Through The Baltic’s – Plus VISA FREE St Petersburg and Minsk

 Top eats – Try kibinai at Markizas restaurant when you visit Trakai castle, a local pastry filled with sausage meat or vegetables.

 You can fly from Vilnius to Minsk in just 40 minutes, so why not?
-As one of the least touristed cities in Europe you have to work a little harder to find things to do in Minsk.
+It’s not strictly part of the Baltic road trip as you can’t enter visa free by land, it’s an easy side trip.
+As one of the least visited cities in Europe you have to work a little harder to find things to do in Minsk.
 While getting there is easy now, you can travel 5 days visa free if you enter and exit via the airport, there still isn’t a heap of tourist magnets ready to welcome visitors.
 It’s more a collection of cool Stalinist Architecture with some trendy cafes and street art.

 There’s a KFC which doubles as a Soviet monument, the Belarusian war museum and Liachaŭka.
 An old industrial suburb hidden on the peninsular in the city centre.
 Head to October Street with its huge street art murals where you can enter into abandoned red-brick factories that have become top rave destinations and hipster hangouts.